 Everyone experiences migraine differently.
 Some people feel the same symptoms with each migraine, or their symptoms may change from one attack to the next.
 Some people find that their migraine symptoms change over time.

 There is no specific test for migraine and a diagnosis is made by eliminating other diseases.
 That is why tracking your symptoms will help your doctor help you.

-Seek immediate medical attention if you experience a severe pain or symptom that you’ve never felt before, it could be a sign of a serious medical condition.
+Go to a doctor right away if you feel a sudden, severe pain, or a symptom that you have never felt before.
+Both could be a sign of a serious medical condition.

-These figures are from the American Migraine Study II of almost 4,000 migraine sufferers in 1999.
-In the 2018 In America survey, 4,356 people living with migraine listed head pain and difficulty concentrating as the most common symptoms experienced with migraine attacks, and 42% cite head pain as the most frustrating.
+In the 2018 In America survey, more than 4,300 people living with migraine listed head pain and difficulty concentrating as the most common symptoms they felt during migraine attacks.
+Of those, 42 percent listed head pain as their most frustrating symptom.

 - Sensitivity to smell

-- Also write down any migraine symptoms you experience, such as vision change, nausea, vomiting, light sensitivity etc.
+- Whether you experience other symptoms such as vision changes, nausea, or light sensitivity

 Migraine.com advocates frequently write about their varying and changing migraine symptoms.
 One advocate took to sharing her various migraine symptoms by creating “unofficial types” of migraine such as the Creeper, the Hourglass, and the Ninja to name a few.
 The Migraine.com community also chimes in often to share their strangest and quirky migraine symptoms.
 Reading about other people’s migraine symptoms can help one identify their own, but it’s important to remember the differences among people living with migraine.